Blokz101/Obsidian-Vault/Vault/Electron Region.md

 #Permanent [[Chemistry]]

 - ## Definition
-	- Lone pairs, single, double, or triple bonds
+	- Lone pairs, single, double, or triple bonds (EDIT THIS SHIT LATER WITH BETTER EXPLANATION)
 	- Determines the **angle** of bonds.
 	- ![[IMG_DA2BE042FA47-1.jpeg|400]]
 - ## Reference